knative/eventing/docs/spec/data-plane.md

 CloudEvents received by Sink MAY have
 [Distributed Tracing Extension Attribute](https://github.com/cloudevents/spec/blob/v1.0/extensions/distributed-tracing.md).

+### Event reply header

+An event forward entity, including Source and Broker and Channel, SHOULD include the event reply header `K-Eventing-Event-Reply: reponse` if it supports response events.
+If no event reply header is present or the header is not set to `response`, the Sink SHOULD assume that response events are NOT supported.

 ### Data plane contract for Sources

 See [Source Delivery specification](../spec/sources.md#source-event-delivery)